Type A Appliance Gasfitter Toolkit

 Sheet 36 outlines the benefits of installing carbon monoxide alarms as a back-up measure to regular servicing.
 This includes specifications to look for when purchasing one.

-This letter may be used to inform your client that you have identified a negative pressure environment within the property.
+This letter must be used to inform your client that you have identified a negative pressure environment within the property.
 It is useful when a client refuses to allow you to rectify the negative pressure, and your tests show the appliance under negative pressure is not spilling carbon monoxide.
-In this case, you must notify VBA by email email@example.com or phone 1300 815127.

 IMPORTANT: On completion of any service or repair work: if the gas heater is spilling carbon monoxide, the source of the carbon monoxide must be found and eliminated, or the appliance isolated.
 If your client refuses to have their heater isolated, contact ESV’s 24/7 emergency line on 1800 652 563 and select option 5